OPCFoundation/UA-CloudCommander/README.md

 # UA Cloud Commander

-An OPC UA industrial gateway Docker container for executing commands, reads and writes on on-prem OPC UA servers from the cloud via an MQTT broker (including Azure IoT Hub).
+A cross-platform OPC UA cloud command & control reference implementation leveraging MQTT.
+It runs in a Docker container and executing commands, reads and writes on on-prem OPC UA servers from the cloud.

 ## Configuration